stallev/bpoems/docs/prds/main_prd.md

 #### Content Discovery
 23. The system must display a homepage with featured and recent poems
 24. The system must allow users to browse poems by category/genre
-25. The system must allow users to filter poems by tags
+25. The system must allow users to filter poems by tags (Future versions - not MVP)
 26. The system must provide a search function for poems and poets with full-text search capabilities
 27. The system must display individual poem pages with full content
-28. The system must show related poems based on category and tags
+28. The system must show related poems based on category and tags (Future versions - not MVP)

 #### Community Features
 29. The system must allow only authenticated users (Subscriber role and above) to leave comments on poems